Contact Building and Energy

 Because you can’t see or smell carbon monoxide you won’t be able to tell if your heater is spilling carbon monoxide into your home.
 The first warning signs are often headaches, nausea and fatigue.
 To avoid carbon monoxide leaking into your home and making you sick, adequate ventilation and maintenance are vital.

-Building and Energy recommended that appliances are serviced as per the manufacturer’s instructions or at least every two years by a qualified gas fitter or service agent.
+Building and Energy recommends that appliances are serviced as per the manufacturer’s instructions or at least every two years by a licensed gas fitter.
 If the appliance is more than 10 years old, they should be serviced annually.

-To find out if your heater is open-flued, call the supplier or ask a qualified gasfitter next time you have your heater serviced.
+To find out if your heater is open-flued, call the supplier or ask a licensed gas fitter next time you have your heater serviced.

-By law, If the room is fitted with a gas bayonet to allow the connection of a flue-less gas heater, two permanent ventilation openings must be installed.
-The vents must connect to the outside of the building and one vent must be installed at low level and the other vent at high level.
+By law, if the room is fitted with a gas bayonet to allow the connection of a flue-less gas heater or has a rigidly connected flue-less gas heater, two permanent ventilation openings must be installed.
+The vents must provide an air path to the outside of the building and one vent must be installed at low level and the other vent at high level.

 Carbon monoxide building up inside your home can make you sick for a short period of time, have long-term health effects or even kill you and your family quickly.
 You may not know you have been exposed to potentially fatal levels of carbon monoxide until the symptoms become severe.